 - Move the Crazyflie close to one anchor

-- Verify that the correct anchor is highlighted.
+- Verify that the correct anchor is indicated in the graph

-- Do this for all six anchors and correct any wrongly configured anchor address.
+- Repeat the procedure for all anchors and correct any wrongly configured anchor addresses

 Verify estimated position